grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.datadog.md

 `hostname`                              | `string`        | The fallback hostname used for payloads without hostname-identifying attributes.                                                    |                      | no
 `only_metadata`                                  | `bool`  | Whether to send only metadata.                                                        | `false` | no

-If `hostname` is unset, the hostname will be determined automatically (see [here for details](https://docs.datadoghq.com/opentelemetry/schema_semantics/hostname/?tab=datadogexporter#fallback-hostname-logic)).
+If `hostname` is unset, the hostname is determined automatically.
+For more information, refer to the Datadog [Fallback hostname logic](https://docs.datadoghq.com/opentelemetry/schema_semantics/hostname/?tab=datadogexporter#fallback-hostname-logic) documentation.
 This option will **NOT** change the hostname applied to metrics or traces if they already have hostname-identifying attributes.

 ## Blocks